-Figure 1.2 Moore's Law.
-[6].
+Figure 1.2 Moore's law [6].
 The number of transistors in successive generations of computer chips has risen exponentially, doubling every 1.5 years or so.
-The notation "mips" on right ordinate is "million instructions per second".
-Gordon Moore, co-founder of Intel, Inc. predicted this growth pattern in 1965, when a silicon chip contained only 30 transistors!
-The number of Dynamic Random Access Memory (DRAM) cells follows a similar growth pattern.
-The growth is largely due to continuing reduction in the size of key elements in the devices, to about 100 nm, with improvements in optical photolithography.
-Clock speeds have similarly increased, presently around 2 GHz.
-For a summary, see [7]

-mation recorded on a scale of perhaps 1 bit [(0,1) or (yes/no)] per cm.
-In silicon microelectronic technology an easily produced memory cell size of one micron corresponds to $10^{12}$ bits/cm (one Tb/cm).
-Equally important is the continually reducing size of the magnetic disk memory element (and of the corresponding read/write sensor head) making possible the ~100 Gb disk memories of contemporary laptop computers.
-The continuing improvements in performance (reductions in size of the performing elements), empirically summarized by Moore's Law (a doubling of performance every 1.5 years, or so), arise from corresponding reductions in the size scale of the computer chip, aided by the advertising-related market demand.
+Gordon Moore, cofounder of Intel, Inc., predicted this growth pattern in 1965, when a silicon chip contained only 30 transistors.
+The number of dynamic random access memory (DRAM) cells follows a similar ever smaller.
+(It turns out, as we see, that smaller means faster, characteristically enhancing the advantage in miniaturization).
+In the ancient abacus, bead positions represent binary numbers, with information recorded on a scale of perhaps 1 bit [(0,1) or (yes/no)] per centimeter square.
+In silicon microelectronic technology, an easily produced memory cell size of 1 μm corresponds to 10^{12} bits per centimeter square (1 Tb cm $^{-2}$).
+Equally important is the continually reducing size of the magnetic disk memory element (and of the corresponding read/write sensor head) making possible the $\sim\!1000$ Gb disk memories of contemporary laptop computers.
+The continuing improvements in performance (reductions in size of the performing elements), empirically summarized by Moore's law (a doubling of performance every 1.5 years, or so), arise from corresponding reductions in the size scale of the computer chip, aided by the advertising-related market demand.

-The vast improvements from the abacus to the Pentium chip exemplify the promise of nanotechnology.
+The vast improvements from the abacus to the Pentium and Core i7 chips exemplify the promise of nanotechnology.
 Please note that this is all still in the range of "classical scaling"!
 The computer experts are absolutely sure that nanophysical effects are so far negligible.

-The semiconductor industry, having produced a blockbuster performance over decades, transforming advanced society and suitably enriching its players and stock-holders, is concerned about its next act!
+The semiconductor industry, having produced a blockbuster performance over decades, transforming advanced society and suitably enriching its players and stockholders, is concerned about its next act!

 The next act in the semiconductor industry, if a second act indeed shows up, must deal with the nanophysical rules.
 Any new technology, if such is feasible, will have to compete with a base of universally available applied computation, at unimaginably low costs.
-If Terahertz speed computers with 100 Mb randomly accessible memories and 100 Gb hard drives, indeed become a commodity, what can compete with that?
+If terahertz-speed computers with 8 Gb randomly accessible memories and 1000 Gb hard drives, indeed become a commodity, what can compete with that?
 Silicon technology is a hard act to follow.

 Nanotechnology, taken literally, also represents the physically possible limit of such improvements.
 The limit of technology is also evident, since the smallest possible interconnecting wire on the chip must be at least 100 atoms across!
-Moore's law empirically has characterized the semiconductor industry's success in providing faster and faster computers of increasing sophistication and continually falling price.
-Success has been obtained with a larger number of transistors per chip made possible by finer and finer scales of the wiring and active components on the silicon chips.
-There is a challenge to the continuation of this trend (Moore's Law) from the economic reality of steeply increasing plant cost (to realize reduced linewidths and smaller transistors).
+Moore's law empirically has characterized the semiconductor industry's success in providing faster computers of increasing sophistication and continually falling price.
+Success has been obtained with a larger number of transistors per chip made possible by finer scales of the wiring and active components on the silicon chips.
+There is a challenge to the continuation of this trend (Moore's law) from the economic reality of steeply increasing plant cost (to realize reduced linewidths and smaller transistors).

-The fundamental challenge to the continuation of this trend (Moore's Law) from the change of physical behavior as the atomic size limit is approached, is a central topic in this book.
+The fundamental challenge to the continuation of this trend (Moore's law) from the change of physical behavior as the atomic size limit is approached is a central topic in this textbook.

-Esaki's Quantum Tunneling Diode
+1.3 Esaki's Quantum Tunneling Diode